-- Specific for Raw Materials (RM) : - For a given product, two different Raw Materials sourced from two suppliers belonging to the same company and beneficiating from the same Solidarity Sourcing project(s) are valorized as 1 committed supplier. - For a RM that can be supplied by different suppliers: - .
-As soon as one of these suppliers doesn't have any Solidarity Sourcing project > We count O committed supplier (even if other suppliers for this RM have projects, even if the supplier whose manufacturer is declared as "representative" has a project) - .
+- A supplier is declared as a "committed supplier" as soon as they have implemented at least one Solidarity Sourcing project. - · Specific for Raw Materials (RM): - For a given product, two different Raw Materials sourced from two suppliers belonging to the same company and beneficiating from the same Solidarity Sourcing project(s) are valorized as 1 committed supplier. - For a RM that can be supplied by different suppliers: - .
+As soon as one of these suppliers doesn't have any Solidarity Sourcing project > We count 0 committed supplier (even if other suppliers for this RM have projects, even if the supplier whose manufacturer is declared as "representative" has a project) - .
 Only if all potential suppliers for this RM entering in a product's composition have Solidarity Sourcing project(s) > We valorize 1 committed supplier (as it is the same RM coming from one of the supplier listed)